Posted on June 30, 2014 in Addiction Recovery

 These statistics are a real eye-opener.
 Take a second look at your holiday celebrations and traditions and explore ways to keep the best aspects of these fun times while making them as safe as possible.
 Here are some guidelines:

-- Planning ahead for dealing with holidays is critical for anyone in recovery.
+- Planning ahead for dealing with holidays is critical for anyone in recovery from substance abuse.
 People hosting parties or attending them should plan for contingencies and figure out how to avoid potentially dangerous situations.
 This may mean you’ll be spending time and energy researching where to see the fireworks, and then selecting a place to watch them that is more private or far away from the crowds.
 It may mean finding a hotel, motel, bed and breakfast or other option for staying put after watching fireworks.
 Or, it might mean that instead of fireworks this year, you watch fireflies or build a bonfire (check with your local fire department before doing so) right at home.

 - Consider doing more family friendly activities, shifting the focus from the barbeque get-together (where the availability of alcohol and the focus on drinking is likely) to community-oriented things, such as attending a parade or festival.
 Look for opportunities to go places or do things that engage the kids in hands-on learning or playing.
 Many museums or historical societies plan wonderful Independence Day celebrations.